PrathameshBhagat365/php-learning-journey/README.md

 - Explored data types: string, integer, float, boolean
 - Practiced with arithmetic and assignment operators
 - Created a basic calculator

+Day 3: Conditions and Loops
+- Practiced using if, else, elseif, and switch statements
+- Learned loops: for, while, and foreach
+- Made a simple login simulation using conditionals